-7.1.1 Output Voltage Setpoint
+6.1.1 Output Voltage Setpoint

-The output voltage programming range is from 0.7 V to 5.5 V. The resolution is constant across the range and is 2.5 mV.
-A Total of 3 registers are provided: one should be used for the normal setpoint voltage;

-the other two can be used to define a low/high margining voltage setpoint.
+The output voltage programming range is from 0.7 V to 3.6 V. The resolution is constant across the range and is 2.5 mV.
+A Total of 3 registers are provided: one should be used for the normal setpoint voltage; the other two can be used to define a low/high margining voltage setpoint.
 Note that each register is 16bit wide and that the high byte needs always to be written / read first.
 The writing of the low byte triggers the refresh of the whole 16bit register (the high byte is written to a shadow register).
+Changes to VOS can be made while the output is enabled.